 But Rouhani and his allies ran into a wall of opposition.
 For instance, militant cleric Ayatollah Ahmad Khatami quipped that “corruption will not be eradicated by just holding conferences.”
 The head of the Basij volunteer forces at the time also retorted “[u]nlike what some politicians say, the Basij and the Revolutionary Guard need to be present on all grounds including the “defensive economy.”
 It is only this way corruption can be eradicated.”

-As the protests of December 2017 and January 2018 over the state of the economy have continued, Iran’s business ranking history during Rouhani’s tenure speaks volumes: according to World Bank data, the Islamic Republic’s ease of doing business ranking slid to 128 in 2018 from 124 in 2017 out of 190 economies from around the world.
+As the protests over the state of the economy have continued, Iran’s business ranking history during Rouhani’s tenure speaks volumes: according to World Bank data, the Islamic Republic’s ease of doing business ranking stands at 127 out of 190 economies from around the world.

 Iran’s chief justices have had their fair share of corruption scandals.
 Sadegh Larijani, who served at the helm from 2009-19, stood accused of depositing bail funds into 63 bank accounts under his name.
 Anonymous sources on a Telegram channel in Iran claimed more than £50 million in public funds were transferred into Larijani’s bank accounts annually.
 But the allegations of corruption extend to lower-ranking judges as well.
 Larijani’s successor, Ebrahim Raisi, recently fired 60 judges over financial irregularities.